Skip to content

 If there is one thing to take away from having perimenopause weight gain explained, it is this: what you are experiencing is common, it is real, and it is not your fault.

 Your body is navigating a significant transition.
-The old rules may not apply the same way anymore.
-And the approach that will serve you best now is one rooted in support, consistency, and self-compassion — not restriction or punishment.
+The old rules may not apply in the same way anymore.
+And the approach that may serve you best now is one rooted in support, consistency, and self-compassion — not punishment.

 You do not need to overhaul everything overnight.
 Start with one supportive change.
 Build from there.
 Be patient with the process — and with yourself.